yh-sg/Fundamental/GeneralKnowledge/webSecurity/https/readme.md

 ### How does it works?

 - Using encryption protocol TLS to encrypt communications(HTTP protocol), formaly known as SSL
 - Protocol secures communications by using ***asymmetric public key infrastructure***.
-This type of security system uses two different keys to encrypt communications between two parties:
+This type of security system uses two different keys to encrypt communications between two parties using ***CA(Certificate Authority)*** which is self-signed:
     1. The private key - Controlled by the owner of a website.
 This key lives on a web server and is used to decrypt information encrypted by the public key.
     2. The public key - Available to everyone who wants to interact with the server in secured manner.
-Information that’s encrypted by the public key can only be decrypted by the private key.
+Information that’s encrypted by the public key can only be decrypted by the private key(Matching both private and public key)

----

-## Transport Layer Protocols (TLP)
+- Client validates Server's Certificate in ***SSL/TLS Handshake*** that produces session keys which forms secure tunnel to protect communication.
+### Secure Sockets Layer (SSL)
+- Uses public key encryption to secure data
+- Ask website to identify themselves by returning a copy of SSL certificate which authenticate the identity of website
+- After identification, then allows exchange of encrypted data.

-#### Transport Layer Security (TLS)
+### Transport Layer Security (TLS)

+- The latest industry standard of cryptographic protocol which is more updated and secure.
+Successor to SSL.

-HTTPS is an implementation of TLS encryption on top of the HTTP protocols.
+###### HTTPS is an implementation of TLS encryption on top of the HTTP protocols.
 Any website that uses HTTPS is therefore employing TLS encryption.

-TLS does:
 - Encryption: hides the data being transferred from third parties.
 - Authentication: ensures that the parties exchanging information are who they claim to be.
 - Integrity: verifies that the data has not been forged or tampered with.

+#### TLS Handshake Basic steps
+1. TLS initiation - Telling server that it wants to establish secure communication between two, showing cipher suites and TLS version
+2. Server confirmation of protocol - Telling client that is has checked and passes it's certification file together with public key, TLS version and cipher suite.
+3. Certificate verification - Client will verify the certificate...after that it will verify private key and while doing it, it will generate and encrypt a pre-master(Shared secret key) with the server's public key.
+4. Establish shared key(Session Keys) - Server will decrypt the pre-master with it's private key.
+They calculate a shared session key using pre-master secret and remembers it.
+Which sents in an encrypted form over the network.
+5. Client Finished - Complete the TLS handshake by sending message to the server that is encrypted with the seesion key.
+The server decrypts and verifies it by checking if it's match or not.
+6. Server Finished - Server will also do the same thing and client will decrypt, verify and proves to client that the server correctly calculated the session key.
+7. Send secure data - Using symmetric encryption and the shared key.

+---
+## Transport Layer Protocols (TLP)
 #### TCP(Connection-oriented transport) and UDP(Connectionless transport)

 [Differences 1](https://www.geeksforgeeks.org/differences-between-tcp-and-udp/)